dwight9339/geoguessr_knowledge_graph/content/Metas/Cars/Google Cars/📌Google Cars.md

 # Google Car Meta

 Google uses a variety of different vehicles for capturing Street View imagery depending on the region.
-They attempt to remove algorithmically from much of this imagery but it's not always successful (especially for large vehicles) making this a great tool for narrowing down your location.
+The car isn't always visible but it can be one of the most powerful metas in the game.

 ## Known Google Cars
 | Google Car              | Example Image                  | Region    |